Daniel-TheProgrammer/Admin/README.md

-# market-crown
+# Admin-Dashboard
-Project for market crown.
-(Angular JS and Django)
+Project for Admin.
+(Built with JS and Django)

 ## About the project

-Market crown is social network application to help people share their thoughts of stock market forecasts.
-Provides profit gaining tool for market experts.
+Task given by Fahreem

 ## Install guide